 As you may know, data booklets and formulae sheets are available on the website to download.

 If you're unsure of your exam date or duration, please do look at the exam timetables page for further information.

 Special Educational Needs and Disabilities (SEND) focus group

 I am trying to understand the issues that teachers are faced with when looking for a qualification that suits special needs students.
-Please let me know your thoughts by emailing firstname.lastname@example.org with the subject line, 'Special Educational needs and Disabilities (SEND)'.
+Please let me know your thoughts by contacting us.
 In your email, include student numbers and in particular how things have changed for your centre with the introduction of the new science curriculum.